Multi-agent blind quantum computation without universal cluster states: BQC from ZX-calculus

 The previous section shows that a graph-like ZX-Diagram can fully describe the information needed to execute a quantum algorithm.
 This information includes each spider's phase, the connectivity configuration, and the number of spiders used in the graph.
 The outcome of each measurement may also contain information about the result of the algorithm.

 The UBQC protocol splits the initial phase into two parts to obfuscate this information.
 Each is independent of the initial phase; however, the execution would yield the same result when combined.
-The measurement results are obfuscated by randomly flipping the qubit before measurement and classically restoring them by the client after measurement.
-For obfuscation of the connectivity, the UBQC protocol utilizes a universal cluster state; therefore, any algorithm would have identical connectivity.
-Using the universal cluster state forces all the information of the algorithm stored in the phases.
-Giving up the ability to represent information with connectivity configuration requires extra resources.
-Our proposal uses another method to obfuscate the connectivity by making connectives carry information of the algorithm connectivity between two different agents.
-Since each agent can only have information that executes on itself, it loses track of the connectivity information.
-Since the universal cluster state is no longer required, some information can be stored in the connectivity between the spiders.
-Our proposal requires fewer resources compared to the UBQC protocol.
+The measurement results are obfuscated by randomly flipping the qubits before measurement and classically restoring them by the client after measurement.
+For obfuscation of the connectivity, the UBQC protocol utilises a universal cluster state; therefore, any algorithm would have an identical entanglement structure.
+Using the universal cluster state forces all the information of the algorithm to be stored in the phases.
+Limiting the ability to represent information with the layout of the cluster state requires extra resources.
+Our proposal obfuscates the connectivity by making those connectivities carry information about the algorithm entanglement structure and become connectivities between two different agents.
+Because each agent only possesses the fragment of the diagram that executes on itself, it loses track of the entanglement structure of the algorithm.
+Because our protocol does not require the universal cluster state, and encoding a considerable portion of the algorithm into the connectivity between the spiders, it requires fewer resources than the UBQC protocol.

 In this section, we show how to implement our protocol with ZX-Calculus.
-The phases and measurement results are obfuscated with a similar method as the UBQC protocol.
-With proper manipulation of the ZX-diagram, connectivity information can all be hidden by requiring each agent to execute a fragment of the whole diagram.
-The security can be guaranteed under the assumption that the communication between each quantum agent is limited.
+The phases and measurement results are obfuscated with similar approaches to the UBQC protocol.
+With proper manipulation of the ZX-diagram, the connectivity information can all be hidden by ensuring that each agent only possesses one end of the entanglement that holds the information about the entanglement structure.